Melba, Australian Capital Territory

 Melba is a residential suburb in the Belconnen district of Canberra, located within the Australian Capital Territory, Australia.
 The suburb of Melba is named after Dame Nellie Melba (1861–1931), the first internationally recognised Australian opera soprano.
 The streets are named after composers, singers and other musically notable Australians or people with strong Australian connections.

 Features

 Located in Melba are a government run primary school (Mount Rogers Community School), and a merged secondary school, Melba Copland Secondary School, a merge of Melba High School and Copland College.

 Melba Tennis Club and its eight courts are located adjacent to the playing fields.
 A former member of the club is Annabel Ellwood, whose highest ranking on the WTA Women's Professional Tour was 57 for singles and 60 for Doubles in 1997.
 Ellwood's name appears on the honour board in the clubhouse.

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Melba is in the Division of Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Melba is in the Ginninderra electorate.